Clark Datchler

-Clark Wynford Datchler (born 27 March 1964) is an English singer-songwriter and record producer.
+Clark Wynford Datchler (born 1964 in Surrey, England) is an English singer-songwriter and record producer.
 He first rose to fame in 1987 as the lead singer, songwriter and multi-instrumentalist in the pop band Johnny Hates Jazz.

 Early career

-Born in 1964 in Surrey, England, Datchler was influenced by his father Fred Datchler, a singer and saxophonist in two popular vocal groups of the 1950s, the Stargazers and the Polkadots.
+Datchler was influenced by his father Fred Datchler, a singer and saxophonist in two popular vocal groups of the 1950s, the Stargazers and the Polkadots.
 The Stargazers were the first British group to have a No. 1 hit on the UK chart, and had their own weekly radio show on the BBC.
 Later, as a member of the Polkadots, Fred sang with Ella Fitzgerald, Frank Sinatra, the Beatles, Jo Stafford, Peggy Lee and Petula Clark (after whom Clark is named).
 They regularly topped the Melody Maker poll for best vocal group.

 Datchler's first single, "You Fooled Him Once Again", was released when he was 17 on the London soul label Blue Inc. The record featured Julie Roberts of Working Week, and two members of the reggae band Aswad: drummer Angus "Drummie Zeb" Gaye, and bassist George "Ras Levi" Oban.
 He went on to be produced by Rusty Egan of electronic pioneers Visage, recording at Trident Studios in London.

 Shortly after, he signed a music publishing deal with Warner Bros.
 Records, and moved to LA when he was 18 to write for other artists.
 The following year, he returned to London and joined the band Hot Club, signed to RAK Records.
 His fellow band members were Glenn Matlock of the Sex Pistols and Rich Kids, guitarist James Stevenson of Chelsea and Generation X and Calvin Hayes (later part of Johnny Hates Jazz).
 They released one single, "It Ain't Me, Girl" and performed at London's Marquee Club.
 Following this performance, he was signed as a solo artist to RAK by record producer and RAK boss Mickie Most (producer of the Animals, the Yardbirds, Donovan, Suzi Quatro, Hot Chocolate and Kim Wilde), who suggested he work with a young producer-engineer at RAK Studios, Mike Nocito.
 Datchler subsequently released the singles "I Don't Want You" (produced by Most) and "Things Can't Get Any Worse".